UduakUmanah10/HazardHunter/README.md

 ## ✨ Features

 - [x] Emergency SOS Button:
-The ap has a prominently placed SOS button on the main screen, easily accessible in case of emergencies.
+      The aap has a prominently placed SOS button on the main screen, easily accessible in case of emergencies.
 When pressed, this button triggers a series of actions to alert predefined contacts or emergency services.

 - [x] Location Tracking:
 Real-time GPS tracking to share the user's location with trusted contacts during an emergency.
 This feature helps responders locate the user quickly.